 The handle that is used to open and close the louvre windows is jammed.
-Sue is unable to close the windows properly and there are significant gaps between the glass panes (big enough to fit a $2 coin through them).
+Sue, a tenant in the property, is unable to close the windows properly and there are significant gaps between the glass panes (big enough to fit a $2 coin through them).

 Sue believes the gaps in the windows are unreasonable and is concerned about the noticeable draughts they are causing.